MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/locations/find-a-location-by-query.md

 ---

 # Find a Location by Query

+> [!NOTE]
+> Bing Maps Find a Location by Query  API retirement
+>
+> Bing Maps Find a Location by Query  API is deprecated and will be retired.
+Free (Basic) account customers can continue to use Bing Maps Find a Location by Query  API until June 30th, 2025.
+Enterprise account customers can continue to use Bing Maps Find a Location by Query  API until June 30th, 2028.
+To avoid service disruptions, all implementations using Bing Maps Find a Location by Query  API will need to be updated to use Azure Maps [Get Geocoding](/rest/api/maps/search/get-geocoding) API by the retirement date that applies to your Bing Maps for Enterprise account type.
+>
+> Azure Maps is Microsoft's next-generation maps and geospatial services for developers.
+Azure Maps has many of the same features as Bing Maps for Enterprise, and more.
+To get started with Azure Maps, create a free [Azure subscription](https://azure.microsoft.com/free) and an [Azure Maps account](/azure/azure-maps/how-to-manage-account-keys#create-a-new-account).
+For more information about azure Maps, see [Azure Maps Documentation](/azure/azure-maps/).
+For migration guidance, see [Bing Maps Migration Overview](/azure/azure-maps/migrate-bing-maps-overview).

 Use the following URL templates to get latitude and longitude coordinates that correspond to location information provided as a query string.
 The strings "Space Needle" (a landmark) and "1 Microsoft Way Redmond WA" (an address) are examples of query strings with location information.
 These strings can be specified as a structured URL parameter or as a query parameter value.
 This URL template can be used to geocode information from any country/region.
 For more accurate results, use [User Context Parameters](../common-parameters-and-types/user-context-parameters.md), such as the coordinates of a user’s current location.